 Alabama Online Gambling

-The full extent of legal online gambling in Alabama consists of horse racing betting and daily fantasy sports (if you consider DFS to be gambling).
+The full extent of legal online gambling in Alabama consists of horse racing betting apps and daily fantasy sports (if you consider DFS to be gambling).

-Online racing betting is permitted in Alabama and a number of US-based advance deposit wagering operators serve the state.
-Three of the most trusted include:
+Online horse racing betting is permitted in Alabama and a number of advance deposit wagering operators serve the state.

-Daily fantasy sports sites have been legal since 2019 and offer the closest legal experience to online sports betting.
+Daily fantasy sports sites in Alabama have been legal since 2019 and offer the closest legal experience to online sports betting.
 The passage of that legislation ended a multi-year stretch during which the major DFS sites were restricted from offering their services to customers from Alabama.

 The biggest and most trusted DFS sites in Alabama are: